Elemental Impurities from Stainless Steel

 - Iron (balance)

-Since the limits of Cr, Ni and Mo are controlled by USP <232>, one should consider exposure of a drug product to stainless steel as a potential source of their contamination.
+Since the limits of Cr, Ni and Mo are controlled by USP <232>, one should consider exposure of a drug product to stainless steel as a potential source of contamination.
 The inherent stability of stainless steel in the presence of many pharmaceutical substances reduces the likelihood that it will be a source of contamination.
 However, the potential for contamination may be higher for some substances and it should be considered as part of a comprehensive risk-based strategy.